connornishijima/Pixie_Chroma/README.md

 }
 ```

-As you can see, Pixie Chroma is as easy, or advanced as you need!
+As you can see, Pixie Chroma is as easy or advanced as you need!